-3.2.4 PM2.5 Module Filter Cassettes and Cartridges
+9.3.4 PM2.5 Module Filter Cassettes and Cartridges

 The filter cassettes and cartridges are manufactured specifically for the IMPROVE sampler.
 They are made of acetal homopolymer with stainless steel screens.
 The two halves of the cassette snap together and are sealed with an o-ring.
 A special tool is required to separate and assemble the two halves.
 This process is only done at the UC Davis central laboratory when the filters are unloaded and reloaded.
 The individual cassettes are always installed in cartridges, with four cassettes per cartridge.
 Most cassettes are secured in the cartridges by a snap ring and cannot be removed easily.
-Some cassettes are to be moved from one cartridge and to a second cartridge in the field; these cassettes are held in by an oring and can be removed and inserted relatively easily.
+Some cassettes are to be moved from one cartridge and to a second cartridge in the field; these cassettes are held in by an o-ring and can be removed and inserted relatively easily.
 Each cartridge has a center hole and a small alignment hole.
-When the cartridge from being rotated a quarter or half turn.
+When the cartridge is placed on the cyclone manifold, alignment pins on the manifold prevent the cartridge from being rotated a quarter or half turn.
 Each cassette is labeled with the site, module, and the sample collection date.
-When the cartridges are loaded into the $PM{2.5}$ modules, the labels on the cartridges will always be oriented facing upward.
+When the cartridges are loaded into the PM2.5 modules, the labels on the cartridges will always be oriented facing upward.

-3.3 PM10 Sampling Module
+9.4 PM10 Sampling Module

-An IMPROVE $PM{10}$ module is shown in Figure 3-9.
+An IMPROVE $PM{10}$ module is shown in Figure 15.
 Note that the $PM{10}$ module manifold is oriented in the opposite direction as the $PM{2.5}$ module manifold.

-Figure 3-9.
+Figure 15.
 PM10 module from the IMPROVE sampler.

-3.3.1 PM10 Module Inlet and Cyclone
+9.4.1 PM10 Module Inlet and Cyclone

 The ambient air enters through an inlet on top of the stack.
 Two different inlets have been used in the IMPROVE network.
 The first inlet was manufactured by Wedding TP10 and uses cyclonic flow to eliminate particles larger than 10 $\mu$ m from the sample stream.
 The Wedding inlet requires a flow rate of 19 LPM.
 The second inlet is manufactured by Sierra-Anderson and uses impaction to eliminate particles larger than 10 $\mu$ m from the sample stream.
-The Sierra-Anderson inlet is the only inlet currently used in the IMPROVE network.
+The Sierra-Anderson inlet is the only inlet currently used in the IMPROVE network for PM10 modules.
 The Sierra-Anderson inlet requires a flow rate of 16.9 LPM.
 Both inlets are 50% efficient at removing particles with aerodynamic diameters larger than 10 $\mu$ m at the respective nominal flow rates.

-3.3.2 PM10 Module Flow Rate Measurement
+9.4.2 PM10 Module Flow Rate Measurement

 The sample flow rate is monitored using orifice pressure transducers.
 The controller will read and record the transducer measurements every minute and record the averages every 15 minutes.
 The transducer measurements are calibrated for flow rate using an orifice flow check device that has been calibrated to a primary flow standard at UC Davis.
-One flow measurement is made in the $PM{10}$ module.
+One flow measurement is made in the PM10 module.

 The flow rate is referred to as the "ORI" measurement.
 The "ORI" flow rate is related to the pressure before the orifice.
 The flow rate equation is expressed in terms of parameters determined during the flow rate calibration at the site.
-The equation also includes a pressure function based on the elevation of the site, F(elev), and a temperature function based on the average ambient temperature during sample collection, as described in Section 3.2.3.
+The equation also includes a pressure function based on the elevation of the site, F(elev), and a temperature function based on the average ambient temperature during sample collection, as described in Section 9.3.3.
 The equation for flow rate based on the second set of transducers is where

+Qv =

-$$Qv = (c - d V) (F(elev))^2 \sqrt{\frac{T + 273}{293}},$$
+$$(c - d V) (F(elev))^{2} \sqrt{\frac{T + 273}{293}}$$

+,